Attacking Misinformation Detection Using Adversarial Examples Generated by Language Models: Results

-In propaganda recognition task, the situation is the same for all victims: the simplest solution (BERT-ATTACK) works the best.
-This task involves very short fragments (usually single sentences), which means the 50 queries are sufficient to find an AE for around half of the cases (confusion scores around 50\%).
+We see that in propaganda recognition task, the simplest solution (BERT-ATTACK) works the best, or equally well as TREPAT-full in case of BERT victims.
+This task involves very short fragments (average length of 24.4 words), which means the 50 queries are sufficient to find an AE for a substantial number of cases (confusion score above 30\%).

-In case of fact-checking the examples are slightly longer, since they include both a claim and evidence necessary to verify it.
-As a result, BERT-ATTACK performs the best for GEMMA models, while TREPAT achieve supreme results for BiLSTM and BERT.
+In case of fact-checking, the fragments are slightly longer (average of 41.3 words), since they include both a claim and evidence necessary to verify it.
+In this situation, both TREPAT variants achieve superior results.
 This involves finding AEs for more examples, even if not all of them have the highest semantic similarity.
-This aspect is better addressed by BeamSearch, but lower number of successes (e.g. 12\% in BiLSTM-FC, compared to 55\% of TREPAT) limits the overall score.
+This aspect is better addressed by BeamSearch, but the lower number of successes (e.g. 10\% in BERT-FC, compared to 64\% of TREPAT-simple) limits the overall score.

-The RD and HN tasks both include very long text and thus paint a similar picture.
-BERT-ATTACK and BeamAttack are clearly constrained by the victim usage limit: the number of queries asked successfully are quite small, indicating often blockades due to requests consisting of too many queries.
-For hyperpartisan news this situation happens for every instance, resulting in a BODEGA score of 0.0.
-TREPAT thrives in these conditions, delivering the best overall score in all all HN victims and all but one for RD.
+The RD and HN tasks both include very long text fragments: Twitter threads (average of 320.4 words) and news articles (average of 708.6 words).
+BERT-ATTACK and BeamAttack are clearly constrained by the victim usage limit: the number of queries asked gets close to or reaches the limit of 50.
+For hyperpartisan news, this situation happens for every instance, resulting in a BODEGA score of 0.0.
+TREPAT-simple thrives in these conditions, delivering the best overall score in both tasks.

-Overall, the experiments emphasise the validity of the TREPAT method, which obtains the highest BODEGA score for 9 out of 16 tested scenarios.
-This is clearly related to the text length, with our approach dominating BERT-ATTACK for longer examples.
-The FAST-BERT-ATTACK variant is applicable to more cases, but it achieves only one top spot.
-The BeamAttack's limitated scope is reflected by confusion score, but where it is successful, the AEs have very high semantic similarity to the original text.
+Taking into account all the victims (see Appendix \ref{sec:otherresults}), the TREPAT variants obtain the highest BODEGA score for 15 out of 16 tested scenarios.
+The text length plays a role, with our approach dominating BERT-ATTACK for longer examples.
+The F-BERT-ATTACK variant has non-zero scores in more scenarios, but it achieves only one top spot.
+The BeamAttack's limited scope is reflected by confusion score, but where it is successful, the AEs have very high semantic similarity to the original text.
+The victims based on modern large LLMs are not necessarily more robust than BERT, aligning with the observations for simpler AE generators in the same task \citep{verifying_robustness}.